DxEnterprise® on Windows: Enterprise-Critical Smart Availability Software for Microsoft Windows

 Containers present unique challenges for stateful applications like RDBMSes.
 When moving or restarting a container, the application state (data) is lost.
 DxE solves that issue of data persistence for containers.
 When moving a managed container between hosts, DxE will ensure the data is active wherever the container is running.
 Learn more here.

 Highly Available SQL Server Availability Groups

 Availability groups can be difficult to manage, especially when using cumbersome and restrictive cluster orchestration technologies such as WSFC.
 DxEnterprise for Availability Groups (AGs) enables SQL Server AGs to be made highly available within and between Windows and Linux nodes and across any type of infrastructure.
 In addition, it supports cloud-native SQL Server AGs in containers, including Kubernetes clusters, enabling organizations to easily build highly available SQL Server availability groups that span multiple SQL Server containers.
 DxE for AGs also integrates security into AGs by creating the networking tunnels between the nodes that are required for cluster communication and AG replication.
-These micro-tunnels then transmit TCP payloads via UDP for superior performance and security.
+DxE’s Express Micro-Tunnels then transmit TCP payloads via UDP for superior performance and security.
 Learn more here.

 Optimize SQL Server High Availability and Disaster Recovery